 So I did what any son would do: I rented a large truck from U-Haul.
-Then I called a storage place back in Ohio to make sure they had a big enough storage unit.
-The truck was $1600, the storage facility was $120—financially I could afford it, but I quickly found out the emotional cost was much higher.
+Then I called a storage place back in Ohio to make sure they had a storage unit that was big enough.
+The truck was $1600, the storage facility was $120—financially I could afford it, but I quickly discovered the emotional cost was much higher.

-At first I didn’t want to let go of anything.
+Initially, I didn’t want to let go of anything.
 If you’ve ever lost a parent, a loved one, or been through a similarly emotional time, then you understand exactly how hard it was for me to let go of any of those possessions.
-So instead of letting go, I wanted to cram every trinket, figurine, and piece of oversized furniture into that storage locker in Ohio.
-Floor to ceiling.
+So instead of letting go, I wanted to cram every trinket, figurine, and piece of oversized furniture into that storage locker in Ohio, floor to ceiling.
 That way I knew that Mom’s stuff was there if I ever wanted it, if I ever needed access to it for some incomprehensible reason.
 I even planned to put a few pieces of Mom’s furniture in my home as subtle reminders of her.